 - Back pay;

 - Sick pay paid by a third party as the employer's agent;

 - Income related to the exercise of nonstatutory stock options;

 - Severance pay;

 - Awards and prizes;

-- Retroactive pay increases;
+- Retroactive pay increases; and

 - Expense allowances paid under a nonaccountable plan.

 Similar to regular wages, supplemental wages are subject to federal and state income tax withholding and FICA and FUTA taxes.
-An employer must keep track of its employees' supplemental wages because different income tax withholding rules apply depending on the total amount of supplemental wages an employee receives in a year.
+An employer must keep track of its employees' supplemental wages, because different income tax withholding rules apply depending on the total amount of supplemental wages an employee receives in a year.